crs4/bbmri-it-school-tutorials/tutorial-data-management/Data_Management_Tutorial.md

 ## SQLAlchemy and Alembic

-In this part we will practice the creation of a database programmatically using SQL Alchemy and versioning of the database with Alembic.
+In this part we will practice the creation of a database programmatically using SQLAlchemy and versioning of the database with Alembic.

 We'll create a simple database based on this diagram: